microlinkhq/www/src/pages/blog/introducing-custom-rules-.md

 }
 ```

-Although this is enough to have a global vision of what's behind a link (or to build a previsualization using our [SDK](/docs/sdk/getting-started/overview/)), you may be interested in specific information that we don't expose because it isn't generic.
+Although this is enough to have a global vision of what's behind a link (or to build a previsualization using our [SDK](/docs/sdk/getting-started/overview/)), you may be interested in specific information that we don't expose because it'sn't generic.

 Let's define a **rule** for extracting the avatar profile.